David Templeton: Drumchapel United/Glasgow United

+Post–playing career

+Templeton previously stated that he would like to go into coaching once his playing career comes to an end.
+Shortly after retiring from professional football, Templeton joined Hamilton Academical’s youth academy as under-14 coach.

+On 20 November 2025, Templeton was appointed as a player-manager of Glasgow United.

 International career

-Templeton made two appearances each for Scotland at under-19 level and under-21 level.
+In January 2006, Templeton was called up to the Scotland U19 squad, where he "was there for a three-game friendly international training week in Malta".
+Throughout 2007, he made two appearances each for Scotland U19.
+In September 2010, Templeton was called up to the under-21 squad for the first time.
+He played for Scotland U21, coming against Iceland U21 in both legs as a substitute.

+In January 2013, Templeton stated that he’s open to represent the senior team, but was never called up.

 Personal life

 Templeton's father is former professional footballer Henry Templeton, who at the time of David's birth was playing for ex-Scotland manager, Ally MacLeod, at Ayr United.
 Henry's hero was Rangers and Scotland winger Davie Cooper, and he named his son after his hero.
 In an interview in 2010 with The Scotsman, Templeton said of his childhood, "My dad left and I went to my mum's side who were all Celtic fans so I ended up following them.
 I got a bit of stick when I was younger but I obviously don't bother about the Old Firm any more."

+Since getting injured against Annan Athletic on 3 September 2012, Templeton avoided playing on the artificial pitch for the rest of his professional football career, due to risk of getting another injury.

+Templeton is married and together, they have a son named Rhen.